Cosmic-Ray Spectra and Metal Budget Regulated by the Galactic Wind: Introduction

-Another attractive mechanism for the spectral feature is the advection effect of the Galactic wind starting from a high altitude proposed by \citet{2017PhRvD..95b3001T}.
-This opens a new possibility linking the CR physics and Galaxy evolution.
-The Galactic wind is an indispensable component to describe the evolution of star formation and metallicity in our Galaxy \citep{tumlinson17,andrews17,shimoda22a,shimoda24,griffith25,johnson25}.
-The star formation rate in our Galaxy is stable for $\sim 10$ Gyr \citep{haywood16,gallart19,fantin19,mor19}, which suggests that the physical property of the Galactic disk almost remains unchanged.
+Another attractive mechanism for the spectral feature is the advection effect of the galactic wind starting from a high altitude, proposed by \citet{2017PhRvD..95b3001T}.
+This opens a new possibility linking CR physics and Galaxy evolution.
+The galactic wind is an indispensable component to describe the evolution of star formation and metallicity in our Galaxy \citep{tumlinson17,andrews17,shimoda22a,shimoda24,griffith25,johnson25}.
+The star formation rate in our Galaxy has been stable for $\sim 10$ Gyr \citep{haywood16,gallart19,fantin19,mor19}, which suggests that the physical properties of the Galactic disk remain almost unchanged.
 The gas amount in the disk should be maintained by the balance between the gas consumption due to star formation, wind mass loss, and accretion.
 As the wind is driven by star formation, which is triggered by the gas accretion, the gas budget in the disk may be self-regulated.
-In addition, the metal removal by the wind is essential for the present metallicity in the disk.
-The metal-polluted gases extended with a scale of $\sim100$~kpc in other galaxies \citep{tumlinson17} also indicate the role of the wind in the metal abundance.
+In addition, the removal of metal by the wind is essential for the present metallicity in the disk.
+The metal-polluted gases extended at a scale of $\sim100$~kpc in other galaxies \citep{tumlinson17} also indicate the role of the wind in the metal abundance.

-The Fermi bubble \citep{su10,ackermann14} can be a signature of the interaction between Galactic CRs and wind. \citet{shimoda_asano24} shows that $\pi^0$-decay gamma-rays are emitted from the high-density region formed by the fallback winds.
+The Fermi bubble \citep{su10,ackermann14} can be a signature of the interaction between Galactic CRs and wind. \citet{shimoda_asano24} show that $\pi^0$-decay gamma rays are emitted from the high-density region formed by the fallback winds.
 However, the obtained gamma-ray spectrum is softer than the observed one.
 To reproduce the observed spectrum, a more sophisticated treatment may be needed for CR propagation.

 While the modification of the diffusion coefficient is an attractive model for the CR spectral feature in the context of plasma physics \citep[e.g., due to CR-induced waves, see][]{2012PhRvL.109f1101B}, the macroscopic phenomenon of the galactic wind should also affect the CR propagation.
 It is worth estimating the effect of the Galactic wind on the CR spectra, which can make the CR measurement a tool for exploring Galaxy evolution.